bayerf42/Lox68k/doc/extensions.md

 ```javascript
   fun max(a, b) -> if(a>b : a : b)
 ```
+As you see here, it combines nicely with the `->` syntax.

 ## <a id="break"></a>`break` statement
 The `break` statement is very simple.
-It leaves the innermost `for` or `while` loop immediately cleaning up all lexical variables and jumps to the statement following the loop.
+It leaves the innermost `for` or `while` loop immediately closing open scopes and jumps to the statement following the loop.

 ## <a id="case"></a>`case` statement
 The `case` statement provides a multi-way branch.
-It evaluates an expression and selects the first matching branch.
+It evaluates an expression (only once) and selects the first matching branch.

 A branch is introduced by `when` and followed by a comma-separated list of comparison values (needn't be constant).
 When a branch is selected, all following statements are executed and